apache/royale-docs/tutorials.md

 ## Presentations, examples and how-to guides

-Here you can find links to tutorials and how-to blog articles that will help you get going in Royale and learn how its features can make what you want to do easy and reliable.
+Here you can find links to tutorials and how-to blog articles that will help you get going in [Apache Royale](https://royale.apache.org/) and learn how its features can make what you want to do easy and reliable.

   * [Presentation](presentations/presentations) slide decks and videos
   * [Hello World](get-started/hello-world)